morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 $ vagrant ssh
 ```

 You can also login using web terminal.
-Use the host IP or the box IP that launches the playground to access it. e.g. The default box IP is `192.168.56.100`, so the URL is https://192.168.56.100:4200.
+To access it, use the host IP or the box IP that launches the playground, e.g. the default box IP is `192.168.56.100`, so the web terminal URL is https://192.168.56.100:4200.
 Please refer to ["Customize the playground"](#customize-the-playground) on how to change the box IP.

 After login, you can use [kubectl](https://kubernetes.io/docs/reference/kubectl) to access the cluster, use [helm](https://helm.sh) to deploy applications, or other pre-installed tools, e.g. [kubens](https://github.com/ahmetb/kubectx), [kubectl aliases](https://github.com/ahmetb/kubectl-aliases) to make your access to the cluster much easier.
 Here is a demo that run variant command line tools from both normal and web terminals.

 ![](demo-tools.gif)

-If you launch the playground inside box, when you finish your work and want to swith to other things, you can run below command to suspend the box:
+If you launch the playground inside the box, when you finish the work and want to swith to other context, you can run below command to suspend the box:
 ```shell
 $ vagrant suspend
 ```